 Late arrivals may enter school until 20 minutes after class/scheduled shift begins.
 Students 20 or more minutes late will not be allowed to attend class and will be marked absent for the day.
 Students that arrive 1 to 19 minutes late will be allowed to attend class but may need to either forego break times or stay late to account for the missed time in order to obtain the required clock hours.
 Students may attend alternate class time if requested at least 24 hours in advance and approved by Program Director.
 Request to attend alternate class time must be sent to info@csftw.edu at least 24 hours prior to the student's originally scheduled class time for which they are enrolled.
-Approval or denial will be sent via email to the student and is subject to space availability among other factors.
-Attendance will be recorded every single class day.
+Approval or denial will be recorded every single class day.
 It is the chef instructor's responsibility to mark each student on the attendance sheet as present or absent.
 The attendance information will be updated in the school's online portal daily.
 The student's attendance rate will be tallied into one final percentage for each semester.
 Students must attend a minimum of 90% of the clock hours in each semester.
 The student is responsible for any class materials missed while absent.